Cristhian Paredes: Sol de América

 He was formed in the Club Sol de América academy.
 While he was in the Sub-17 category, Paredes was promoted to the First Division team by coach Daniel Garnero.
 He made his debut in the top category of Paraguayan soccer on January 23, 2016 with a 2–1 victory over Club Olimpia, in the first week of the 2016 Paraguayan Primera División season.

 He kept being a constant starter of the first team of Club Sol de América.
 He scored his first goal in Paraguayan Primera División on May 8, 2016, against General Caballero Sport Club, a match valid for the 20th week of 2016 Paraguayan Primera División season.

 He debuted internationally in an official match on August 10, 2016 in the 2016 Copa Sudamericana against C.D.
 Jorge Wilstermann of Bolivia, in the Luis Alfonso Giagni Stadium in Asunción.
 The final score was a 1–1 tie.

 Club América

 On December 27, 2016 he was confirmed by Club América for the 2017 Clausura Tournament of Liga MX.
-He played his first match on February 14, 2017 against Club Atlético Zacatepec, with a 1–0 victory.
-He scored his first goal against Santos Laguna in a 2–1 loss in the Corona Stadium.
+He played in two total games for his new club, both in the Copa MX, scoring his only goal on 1 March 2017 against Santos Laguna in a 2–1 loss.